arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 ### 2.1 Create an ESP enabled HDInsight cluster
 1. Search HDInsight from central search field in the Azure Portal and then click *Create*.
+Choose *Cluster type* as *HBase* for this lab.
 More details on how to create HDInsight clusters from the Azure Portal please refer this [link](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-portal?toc=/en-us/azure/hdinsight/hadoop/TOC.json&bc=/en-us/azure/bread/toc.json).

    ![HDICreate1](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture28.png)